 Crawl spaces should be designed specifically to avoid moisture problems.
 Most crawl spaces are vented.
 However, the new thought is that conditioned crawl spaces are a better way to go.

 Crawl spaces should be designed and constructed to be dry.
 Crawl spaces should control rainwater, groundwater and provide drainage for potential plumbing leaks or flooding incidents.
 There should be a drying mechanism.
 One of the most effective ways to provide a drying mechanism to a crawl space is to condition a crawl space by heating and cooling the crawl space as if the crawl space is included as part of the home.
 Air must be supplied to the crawl space from the home in order to provide this conditioning.
-Although some contrators suggest returning this air back to the home, I would have it exhausted to the outside unless I was assured by the encapsulation system in the crawlspace that there was no way there would be any type of mold laden air in the crawl space returning to the inside of my home.
+Although some contractors suggest returning this air back to the home, I would have it exhausted to the outside unless I was assured by the encapsulation system in the crawlspace that there was no way there would be any type of mold laden air in the crawl space returning to the inside of my home.
 Most homes do better with actively conditioned air to the crawl space from a heating system in the house.
-This becomes unneccessary if the house is in a dry clmate or if the crawl space has free air flow with a conditioned basement space.
+This becomes unnecessary if the house is in a dry climate or if the crawl space has free air flow with a conditioned basement space.

 Crawl spaces must have a ground cover that prevents evaporation of ground moisture into the crawl space.
 One of the most common is 6 mil sheet polyethylene that has taped/sealed joints and that is attached to the crawl space perimeter walls.
 This ground cover must be continuous through piers and supports.